FLASH SALES: discover new special offers every week!

 Hamamelis mollis Pallida - Witch Hazel

-Hamamelis mollis 'Pallida', a must-have highly appreciated for its winter flowering sulphur yellow, its purple foliage in autumn and its honey fragrance.
+Hamamelis mollis 'Pallida', a must-have highly valued for its winter flowering in sulphur yellow, its purplish foliage in autumn, and its honey scent.

 • Height at maturity 3 m